franmontiel/FcmNotificationHandler/README.md

 ```java
 new RemoteMessageToNotificationMapper(getApplicationContext()).mapToNotificationBuilder(remoteMessage);
 ```
-Take into account that if your FCM message does not have any notification information (is a Data only message) an `IllegalArgumentException` will be thrown when calling any of the previous described methods.
+Take into account that if your FCM message does not have any notification information (is a Data only message) an `IllegalArgumentException` will be thrown when calling any of the previously described methods.

 License
 -------